Militias attacking Ivory Coast from Liberia - HRW

 A Liberian government spokesman said he could not immediately comment because he had not yet seen the report.

-Investigations by the United Nations and rights groups have implicated Liberian mercenaries and pro-Gbagbo militias in civilian massacres in the commercial capital Abidjan and in volatile western Ivory Coast.
+Investigations by the United Nations and rights groups have implicated Liberian mercenaries and pro-Gbagbo militias in civilian massacres in the commercial capital Abidjan and in the country's volatile west.

-Gbagbo was charged with criminal responsibility for war crimes and crimes against humanity for his role in the violence and is awaiting trial at the International Criminal Court in The Hague.
+Gbagbo was charged with criminal responsibility for war crimes and crimes against humanity for his role in the violence.
+He is awaiting trial at the International Criminal Court in The Hague.

-U.N. officials and diplomats do not believe the fighters have the capacity to destabilise the government of new President Alassane Ouattara, but some fear they could inflame long-running land disputes in cocoa-producing western Ivory Coast.
+U.N. officials and diplomats do not believe the fighters have the capacity to destabilise the government of new President Alassane Ouattara.
+However some fear they could inflame long-running land disputes in Ivory Coast's cocoa-producing west.

 FINANCING